Mindful Eating Facilitator Training and Certification

 Additional advantages of the flipped classroom include rolling admissions and course length that can be tailored to each individual.
 Students can start the training at home for a few days and then join the group the following week.
 If they are out of town on a certain date they won’t miss a particular week’s topic (as may be the case with a standard 8-week MBSR program), and in fact can bring the training with them via the app.
 Also, they can begin with a commitment of only 1 month (which is often less daunting) and at the same time continue their training for as long as they keep benefiting (as compared to finishing after 8 weeks and needing to continue practicing or finding “next steps” on their own).

 Facilitators-in-training (FIT) will join an online, group-based supervision (Step 1) centering first around what they observed in the web-based check in, and eventually around classes that they begin facilitating on their own (Step 2).
-As part of this course, instructor Dr. Judson Brewer will teach the science underlying the habit loop (psychological and neurobiological).
+As part of this course, instructors Dr. Judson Brewer and Robin Boudette will teach the science underlying the habit loop (psychological and neurobiological).

 - MBSR Practice Teaching Intensive, SR-402 (formerly TDI) or equivalent